watakandai/watakandai.github.io/_posts/2016-06-26-likelihood.md

 p_m = \frac{1}{\lambda + \mu_m} f_m
 $$

+We find that the optimal occurs at, not surprisingly, the empirical estimates for the mean.
+Thus we have that the MLE estimates for our multinomial distribution are maximized at the empirical distribution.

 ## KL-divergence

+I mentioned earlier that we would like some measure of closeness, and would like to find distributions that are 'close' our observations.
+What measure of closeness have we just minimized?
+In the discrete case, we have just minimized the relative entropy, or Kullback-Liebler divergence between the empirical distribution and the model:

-It's useful to define the empirical distribution:
+Recall the empirical distribution is:
 $$
 \hat{q}_m = \frac{\sum_{n=1}^N\mathbf{I}}{\|\mathbf{f}\|_1} = \frac{f_m}{N}
 $$

-We find that the optimal occurs at, not surprisingly, the empirical estimates for the mean.
-Thus we have that the MLE estimates for our multinomial distribution are maximized at the empirical distribution.
-I mentioned earlier that we would like some measure of closeness, and would like to find distributions that are 'close' our observations.
-What measure of closeness have we just minimized?
-In the discrete case the answer requires no measure theory, so we can state it right now.
-In the continuous case we need to be more careful.

-We have just minimized the relative entropy, or Kullback-Liebler divergence:
+then
 <div>
 $$
 \begin{align*}